 RRMS means that whenever I experience a “flare up”, “relapse” or “exacerbation” I have a high chance of recovering functionality either to previous levels or almost to them.
 The longer I live with MS, my chances of developing Secondary Progressive (SPMS) increase.
 While it is not a guarantee that I will transition into this more debilitating form of MS, there are things that I can do to either decrease my chances or minimize the impact should this transition occur.

 My last drug-course was Tecfidera.
 I had to temporarily halt taking the drug due to pregnancy and breastfeeding.
-Studies are currently inconclusive to the impact on fetus and child, therefore it was recommended that I go without a drug regimen until I conclude breastfeeding.
+Studies are currently inconclusive on the fetus and child, therefore it was recommended that I go without a drug regimen until I conclude breastfeeding.

 Other ways to manage MS is to make lifestyle changes.